FunkyQChicken/spark/README.md

 ## Installation

-currently only works on arch linux but soon should be fixed.
+currently only works on linux but soon should be fixed.
-from the aur install:
+install these packages:
 1. crystal
 2. shards
 3. voidcsfml

 run `shards install`
-and then `crystal build src/APF.cr` finnaly run it with `./APF`
+and then `crystal build src/spark.cr` finaly run it with `./spark`

 ## Bugs
 Because of the number of bugs and the speed at which they are resolved